p3dr0id/DynaBayes/docs/README.md

 # bayesinf Documentation

-This directory contains the documentation of the bayesinf Python package for Bayesian inference in coupled phase oscillators.
+This directory contains the documentation of the dynabayes Python package for Bayesian inference in coupled phase oscillators.

 ## Modules